kbss-cvut/jopa-examples/README.md

 ### Requirements

-All the examples are written in Java and built using [Maven](https://maven.apache.org/).
-To run them, the following is
+All the examples are written in Java and built using [Maven](https://maven.apache.org/) (Example10 also supports [Gradle](https://gradle.org/)).
-required:
+To run them, the following is required:

 - Java 11 or later
 - Apache Maven 3.x